This website uses cookies to ensure you get the best experience on our website More info

 Both residents and non-residents of Portugal can reduce their capital gains tax by offsetting costs.
 The applicable costs can be divided into two categories: costs related to the purchase and sale of the property; and costs relating to work or improvements made to the property.

-The first category includes the transfer tax paid upon purchase, legal costs incurred and brokerage fees upon sale.
+The first category includes the transfer tax paid upon purchase, notary costs incurred and brokerage fees upon sale.
 Please note: your broker must be mentioned in the notary deed (Escritura in Portuguese) for these costs to be deducted.
 You can submit invoices for these costs in order to be eligible for a reduction in your capital gains tax.

 You may deduct costs for improvements and renovations made to the property if you can submit an invoice for these costs that also states your tax number.
 These invoices must also not be older than 12 years from the time of signing the deed of sale.